efrantar/rob-twophase/README.md

 }
 ```

-A small CMD-application is also includes.
+A small CMD-application is also included.
 It provides functionality to run benchmarks, solve individual cubes and generate scrambles.
 Run `./twophase` for more information.

 **Note:** The solver does generally not use any platform specific features and should therefore in theory be portable.